Peterson Learning Center

 Teachers may use the Peterson Learning Center as a resource for testing, up-to-date information and best practices regarding reading and general learning, and training and assistance to implement the CR Success Learning Program easily and effectively in the classroom.
 We also provide shoulders to lean on, ears to listen, and maybe even a few snacks to get teachers through the day.

-We hope everyone comes to see The Peterson Learning Center as part of an integrated team dedicated to helping each student, parent and teacher find their own Joy in Learning®.
-Every third Friday, look for the Passionately Curious! section in the Friday Bulletin for more information, helpful tips and insights.
+We hope everyone comes to see The Peterson Learning Center as part of an integrated team dedicated to helping each student, parent and teacher find their own Joy in Learning®..
 Our door is always open.
 Feel free to drop on by, send an email or pick up the old-fashioned phone.